payach12/payach12/README.md

 As a data scientist and mixed methods researcher at the University of Washington, I explore various fields like healthcare, social media, consumer behavior, and product development.
 I strive to make data come alive by integrating quantitative and qualitative insights, revealing the underlying stories that numbers alone can’t tell.
 My goal is to ensure that data is more than just statistics; it's a reflection of real-world experiences and a tool for meaningful change.

+Skills:

+-Building and deploying Machine Learning and Deep Learning models, including Random Forest, XGBoost, Neural Networks, Natural Language Processing, and Recommendation Systems.
+-Creating scalable data pipelines and ETL processes.
+-Experimentation, such as A/B testing, Power Analysis, and Causal Inference.
+-Data Visualization and Business Intelligence using Tableau and Power BI.
+-User Experience Research and Product Strategy.
+-Project Management and Agile Methodologies.
+-Product Roadmapping & Management.

+Tools & Technologies:

+-Languages: Python, R, SQL, JavaScript, HTML.
+-Cloud Tools: AWS, Azure, Databricks.
+-Data Visualization: Tableau, Power BI, R-Shiny, Observable.
+-Software Engineering: HTML, C++, React.js, Node.js, Android tools, Docker.
+-Other Tools: Git, Jira, Trello, Visual Studio.

-If you’re interested in how data can illuminate human stories and drive impactful decisions, let’s connect!
+If you’re interested in how data can illuminate human stories and drive impactful decisions, let’s connect! :)